secureblue/secureblue.github.io/content/CONTRIBUTING.md

 ### Build the image

-First make sure you can build an existing image:
+First, make sure you can build an existing image:

     podman build . -t something